Phoradendron californicum: Dispersal

-Female desert mistletoe plants produce red to clear berries that are eaten by the phainopepla (Phainopepla nitens), a silky flycatcher, which then spreads the seeds.
-Phainopeplas cannot digest the seed of desert mistletoe, so the birds disperse the seeds when they defecate or wipe their bills.
+Female desert mistletoe plants produce red to clear berries that are primarily eaten by the phainopepla (Phainopepla nitens), a silky flycatcher, which then spreads the seeds.
+Phainopeplas do not digest the seed inside the berries, and the birds disperse the seeds when they defecate or wipe their bills.
 The phainopepla is a specialist dispersal agent of desert mistletoe.
-A dispersal survey observed phainapepla's were most common bird eating mistletoe berries, followed by the Northern mockingbird and Gila woodpeckers.
-The study noted that Phainopepla's are the most effective agent because they spend the majority of their time in host plants, while the mockingbird and woodpecker are generalists that do not spend as much time in the host plants.
+A dispersal survey observed phainapepla was the most common bird eating mistletoe berries, followed by Northern mockingbird and Gila woodpecker.
+The study noted that Phainopepla is the most effective dispersal agent, because they spend the majority of their time in host plants, while the mockingbird and woodpecker are generalists that do not spend as much time in the host plants.

-Host Specialization
+Host specialization

 There is evidence to suggest that P. californicum is undergoing "host race evolution", which is a pattern of evolution which, in parasitic plants, results from specialization of different populations of the same parasite species to different hosts in an environment.
 Host race evolution can possibly lead to speciation over time.
 There are genetic, morphological, and phenological differences in P. californicum individuals depending on the particular host on which they are found.

 Isoenzymes are enzymes that perform the same phenotypic function, but vary genetically between individuals of the same species.
 Electrophoresis analysis has shown that isoenzymes differ significantly between P. californicum found on catclaw acacia (A. greggii) and honey mesquite (N. glandulosa), which are two common hosts that geographically co-concur.
 Another study utilized microsatellite comparisons for mistletoe populations growing on catclaw acacia and velvet mesquite (P. velutina), finding significant variation between populations depending on host, and very few instances of heterozygosity in individual mistletoes.
 This research suggests that mistletoe species growing on different hosts are experiencing some amount of genetic isolation, which may be contributing to their differentiation.

 Morphologically, there are some recorded differences in physical characteristics between P. californicum individuals collected on various hosts.
 Internode length, berry color, and main/lateral shoot diameter ratio were shown to vary on average between mistletoes collected from catclaw acacia compared to honey mesquite.
 Phenologically, the timing of mistletoe growth checkpoints appears to depend somewhat on the host it is growing on.
 Mistletoe growing on catclaw acacia were shown to flower about one month before mistletoe growing on velvet mesquite, even within a similar geographic area.
 Additionally, various species of pollinators showed consistency in the hosts of the mistletoe they visited, suggesting a level of pre-zygotic isolation between host-specialized mistletoe populations.

 Overall, the specific driver of host specialization in P. californicum is still unknown, but there is evidence to support dispersal bird behavior, pollinator preferences, and host defenses/signals as possible factors based on research on both P. californicum and other mistletoe species.
 Interestingly, there is also evidence against climate change and geographic isolation as drivers of host race evolution in both P. californicum and other mistletoe species.